-Following the application deadline a panel will review all applications and copies of your grade transcripts may be requested.
-Candidates may also be invited to an interview which will take place online.
+Following the application deadline a panel will review all applications and you may also be invited to an interview.
 If this is necessary then you will be informed.

 Candidates will be notified of the outcome of their application following the application deadline.

 DEADLINE: 23.59 on Tuesday 31st January 2023

 FURTHER INFORMATION: For further information on how to apply please contact the BSS Research Office